Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Introduction

 In Section \ref{sec:cyclic cohomology} we calculate cyclic (co)homology of Clifford algebra using Connes' periodicity exact sequence.
 We use this to prove that residue paring in our sense detects the second of the nontrivial elements of cyclic cohomology.
 Note the first nontrivial element of cyclic cohomology is detected by the critical value, which in turn becomes the first Chern class.
 (We also review the relation between cyclic cohomology and deformation of cyclic $A_{\infty}$ algebra.)

 In Sections \ref{sec:ori}-\ref{sec:sign} we discuss orientation and sign.
-Especially we study the case of moduli space of pseudo-holomorphic annuli, which was not discussed in \cite{fooobook}.
+Especially we study the case of moduli space of pseudo-holomorphic annuli, which was not discussed in \cite{fooobook2}.

-In Sections \ref{sec:equikuracot}-\ref{sec:equimulticot} we discuss the construction of Kuranishi structure of the moduli space of pseudo-holomorphic discs which is invariant under $T^n$ action and other symmetries.
+In Sections \ref{sec:equikuracot}-\ref{sec:compwiseplusTnequiv} we discuss the construction of Kuranishi structure of the moduli space of pseudo-holomorphic disks which is invariant under $T^n$ action and other symmetries.
+We also construct Kuranishi structure on the moduli space of pseudo-holomorphic annulus there.
+In Section \ref{sec:cornerestimate} we prove a lemma which we need to apply Stokes' theorem on the moduli space in the situation where nonsmoothness of the forgetful map requires to use certain exponential decay estimate.
 Those sections are rather technical but necessary and important substance for the constructions of this paper.

 Hochschild and cyclic (co)homology of Lagrangian Floer cohomology and of Fukaya category is known to be related to the quantum cohomology of the ambient symplectic manifold.
 We prove and use this relationship in this paper.
 In Section \ref{sec:QMHOch} we summarize various known facts and previous works on this relationship.